When was CHESS founded?

-If you teach two classes (one in Fall and one in Spring), you will qualify for a 30% discount.
+If you teach two classes, you will qualify for a 30% discount.

 Does CHESS offer scholarships?

 Yes!
 You can apply for a need-based scholarship here.
 Amounts granted may vary from family to family and from year to year for any given family according to demonstrated need and available funds.
-Regardless of available funds and/or a family’s financial situation, scholarships are capped at the same discount given for teaching one class during a co-op year (15%).
+Regardless of available funds and/or a family’s financial situation, scholarships are capped at the same discount given for teaching one class (15%).
 However, scholarships stack along with teaching discounts.
-Thus, the recipient of a 15% scholarship who teaches a class each semester would only pay 55% of the normal cost of membership.
+Thus, the recipient of a 15% scholarship who teaches two classes in a single semester would only pay 55% of the normal cost of membership.

 What does my child need to bring each week?

-Each student needs to have a backpack with the following age-appropriate items labelled with his/her name:
+Each student needs to have a backpack with the following age-appropriate items labeled with his/her name:

 - a folder with notebook paper for each class

 - a pair of scissors

 - a ruler